apollographql/rover/docs/source/ci-cd.md

 ### Pipelines using Distributed Builds via Node Agent
 If you're running a distributed build system using Jenkins's `node` agent type, you'll need to ensure that `rover` is installed on all machines as part of a baseline image, or via a setup script, and available via a `PATH` variable globally.

 ### Pipelines using Docker
 When using Docker containers as part of your build process, you'll need to be aware of a few additional things.
 Normally when installing, Rover adds the path of its executable to your `$PATH`.
-However, Jenkins doesn't persist the `$PATH` variable between runs of `sh`  `steps` as each `sh` block is run as it's own process.
+However, Jenkins doesn't persist the `$PATH` variable between runs of `sh`  `steps` as each `sh` block is run as its own process.
 This means that if you install Rover and try to run it in the next step, you get a `command not found: rover` error.
 This is functionally similar to [CircleCI note](#linux-jobs-using-the-curl-installer), however with a different solve.

 To avoid this issue, it is preferred to either:
 - Use the script, but reference `rover` by full path (`$HOME/.rover/bin/rover`)